mebobby2/learning_agile/8-Kanban.md

 For this, Kanban goes back to lean thinking—specifically, the principle of options thinking.
 One reason that a Kanban team uses a kanban board is because it shows all of your options.
 If you’re that developer who just finished the design for a feature, it’s easy to think that you now have a commitment to work on the code next.
 But working on the code for that particular feature is an option, not a commitment.
 When you look at the whole kanban board, you’ll see many stickies that you can work on next.
 Maybe there are other stickies in earlier col‐ umns for other features that need to be designed, or ones in later columns for features with bugs that the testers found that need to be fixed.
 In fact, most of the time you have many options that you can choose from.

-Setting a WIP limit for a step in your workflow means limiting the number of fea‐ tures that are allowed to move into that step.
+Setting a WIP limit for a step in your workflow means limiting the number of features that are allowed to move into that step.
 This helps limit the team’s options to make that decision easier in a way that will prevent overburdening and keep the fea‐ tures flowing through the workflow as efficiently as possible.

 There is no hard-and-fast rule that says how large the WIP limit should be; instead, teams will take an evolutionary approach to setting WIP limits.
 Kanban teams typically choose a WIP limit that makes sense and that everyone can agree on, and then use measurements to adjust it experimentally

 Like any tool, WIP limits and feedback loops can be abused.
 When a system has a feedback loop that’s too short, it ends up in a state that’s called **thrashing**.
 This is what happens when too much information is fed back into the system, and there isn’t enough time to respond before the next batch of information is fed back.

-Visualizing the workflow with a kanban board helps the team see the feedback loops, and experiment with WIP limits to find an optimal feedback loop length that pro‐ vides frequent feedback that the team can respond to, but which allows them enough time to respond to that feedback before the next batch comes in.
+Visualizing the workflow with a kanban board helps the team see the feedback loops, and experiment with WIP limits to find an optimal feedback loop length that provides frequent feedback that the team can respond to, but which allows them enough time to respond to that feedback before the next batch comes in.

 ## Measure and Manage Flow
 As teams continue to deliver work, they identify workflow problems and adjust their WIP limits so that the feedback loops provide enough information without causing thrashing.
 The flow of the system is the rate at which work items move through it.
 When the team finds an optimal pace for delivery combined with a comfortable amount of feedback, they’ve *maximized the flow*.
 A Kanban team uses the **manage flow** practice by measuring the flow and taking active steps to improve it for the team.